1980 A.D.

 1995 A.D.

-Though both Drs.
-Light and Wily have continued their prior business practices, they've made enormous progress in terms of their AI designs.
+Drs.
+Light and Wily have made enormous progress in their AI designs.
 Dr. Light begins to integrate the new designs into his latest batch of robots, crediting Dr. Wily for his help.
-Though Wily accepts Light's gratitude, several failed contract negotiations over the past seven years have started to make him resentful of his counterpart.
+Wily accepts Light's gratitude, but numerous failed contract negotiations over the past several years have started to make him resentful of his counterpart.

 2000 A.D.

-Dr. Light asks permission from Dr. Wily to make some of their programming methods public for use by other roboticists.
-Dr. Wily agrees, though his more arrogant side fumes over the decision.
+Dr. Light asks permission from Dr. Wily to make some of their programming methods public domain.
+Dr. Wily agrees, then bitterly regrets it due to his ego.

 2001 A.D.